37th International Conference

 International Society for Contemporary Legend Research

-Tuesday, June 6 – Saturday June 10, 2017
+Tuesday, June 25 – Saturday, June 29, 2019

-About the Host City
+About the Venue

 Perspectives on Contemporary Legend

 Perspectives on Contemporary Legend, the Meeting of the International Society for Contemporary Legend Research, is held annually, historically alternating between North America in odd-numbered years and Europe in even.
 It is a small, convivial conference of scholars working on this dynamic field of inquiry.
-Watch this space for the first circular for our 2015 meeting, being held in San Antonio, Texas, May 26-30.

 - 2018: Brussels, Belgium